Msisi/LearnGit/readme.txt

-just for tes
-add a new line
-add a new line again
-branch test!!

-this is a new line for new branch!
+this is a test text for test